[Close Menu]

 Satan is called "the accuser of the brethren" in Revelation 12:10.

 Typically, Satan will tend to accuse you of things that are true.
 Otherwise the accusations wouldn't have much power.
 So the obvious strategy to deal with these accusations is to just confess your sins before the Lord and place them under the blood of Jesus.
 The thing Satan is hoping you'll do is disqualify yourself from the love of God and allow shame to cause you to hide from the Lord.
 It's a very common strategy, and it seems to work well for him.
 Just don't fall for it.
-When you confess your sins, you expose them to the light, and they cannot continue to exist in the light.
+When you confess your sins, you expose them to the light, and darkness cannot continue to exist in the light.

 1 John 1:7